 "Don't worry though, we only take blood from the partners we marry."
 Cecylia announced proudly.
 "Dhampirs lack the regenerative vitality of vampires, so drinking blood has become a rather private issue -- diseases and all that."

 So... dhampirs are dead afraid of Sexually Transmitted Diseases.

 Kaede was still trying to calm down her heartbeat.
 Nevertheless she sent a note to her future self that the next time a dhampir threatens to bite her, she should just warn them of syphilis.

 "Although we no longer need it, consuming fresh human blood does make us appear younger."
 Cecylia added.
-"You should see my father, one-sixty-eight years old and still drawing the attention of every lady across the hall like a stud beefcake.
+"You should see my father, hundred-fifty-eight years old and still drawing the attention of every lady across the hall like a stud beefcake.
 Mother gets jealous all the time, even though he's never cheated on her once after a century of marriage.
 We dhampirs tend to be rather devoted in matrimony, blood of our cherished mate flowing through us and all."

 Ariadne had watched the entire exchange with a serene smile, completely unperturbed, while her hands continued to brush her long, flowing pink hair.
 Now, she finally reentered the conversation:

 "That's pretty rare among us.
 Most noble lords have at least one affair during their youth.
 It's almost something of a 'proud' achievement among them.
 The Trinitian Church may require monogamy, but aristocratic culture always tend to turn a blind eye toward mistresses."

 "It's worse in Rhin-Lotharingie."
 Cecylia noted.
 "They haven't shrugged off their old pagan traditions of concubines equaling prestige.
 But here complains the girl whose beloved suitor has eyes only for her."

 Cecylia's sigh was almost longing, but Ariadne had no intention of playing into it.